- Fan Zone

 - Phone: 607-777-3483

-The Binghamton swimming and diving program enters its seventh season under the helm of head coach Sean Clark.
-During his five-year tenure, Clark’s excitement and enthusiasm has made Binghamton a constant threat in the America East with his team consistently challenging the conference’s best.
+The Binghamton swimming and diving program enters its eighth season under the helm of head coach Sean Clark.
+During his seven-year tenure, Clark’s excitement and enthusiasm has made Binghamton a constant threat in the America East with his team consistently challenging the conference’s best programs.

 From the beginning, Sean Clark has led his teams to success.
 After joining the program as an assistant for the 2004-05 season, Clark has led the men’s squad to five winning dual meet seasons for an admirable overall record of 45-26 (.634).
 Clark has recently led the BU women to back-to-back winning dual meet records, the women’s first time doing so since the 2001-02 and 2002-03 seasons.
 The 2010-11 Bearcat women finished their dual meet season with a 6-3-1 (.650) record while the men posted a 5-4 (.556) mark.